IFMIF/lipac-epics/README.md

 To build the EPICS distribution, please run:

-    make build EPICS_TARGET=${target_dir}
+    make build EPICS_TARGET=${target_dir} -j${num_cores}

 To clean the project completely, please run:

     make clean EPICS_TARGET=${target_dir}

-Please note that this command will also delete the target directory, so please back it up first if you want to keep it!
+Please note that this command will also delete the target directory, so please back it up first if you want to keep Fit!

+## Updating and fixing submodules

+To update your submodules to the latest upstream version, please run:

+    git submodule update --init --recursive

+If you can't compile the project, you might have accidentally broken your submodules.
+In that case, the script `clean_submodules.sh` will delete and recreate them, to start from a clean slate.

 ## Using the compiled distribution to develop your IOCs